 There are many opportunities to see wildlife in Sagarmatha, such as the Himalayan Tahr, Ghoral, Musk deer, Pikka (mouse hare), weasel and occasionally Jackal.
 Other rarely seen animals are Himalayan black bear, wolf, lynx and snow leopard.
 Birds commonly seen are Impeyan pheasant, blood pheasant, snow cock, snow pigeon, red billed and yellow billed chough, Himalayan griffon vulture and lammergeiers.

-The Everest High Passes trek starts with a scenic mountain flight to Lukla and ends with the same flight back to Kathmandu.Prices shown below are for public trips, meaning other guests may be on the same trip.
-Public trips only run once 2 or more guests are confirmed.
+Please note: prices shown below are for public trips, meaning other guests may be on the same trip.
+This trip will only run once 4 or more guests are booked for the selected date.

 You're free to request a date that works for you!
 Please contact us by phone or email to reserve your trip.